 Thinking about SDGs with university students: Action support project

-J:COM, which works together with the local community to provide services, is working to "create a sustainable local community."
-J:COM channel has been reporting on and reporting on the activities of university students working on the SDGs through a special feature in a local information program called "Thinking about SDGs Week with University Students."
-We want to continue to learn more about these efforts.
-We are launching the "Action Support Project" to support the younger generation who are taking on the challenge of diversifying local issues and to develop them together.
+J:COM, which works together with the local community to provide services, is working to "create a sustainable local community.
+J:COM Channel has been reporting on and reporting on the activities of university students working on the SDGs through a special feature in a local information program called "Thinking about SDGs Week with University Students."
+We are implementing an "Action Support Project" in the hopes that more people will learn about these efforts, and that we can support the younger generation who are taking on the challenge of diversifying local issues and develop them together.

 Project overview